A French Martini Cocktail is a delicious combination of fresh pineapple juice, Vodka, and Chambord liqueur.

 For more drink ideas, snag a copy of my most popular cocktail recipes here!

 For my first post for Fun Friday I wanted to share one of my favorite cocktails – a classic French Martini Cocktail with a twist.
 This is a drink my husband often makes for me to celebrate the end of the week.

 While I’m sure we’ve all heard of Martinis, “shaken, not stirred” thanks to James Bond, you may not have heard of a French Martini.

 Chambord is a delicious liqueur made from black raspberries, honey, vanilla and herbs.
 First produced in 1685, the liqueur was apparently introduced to Louis XIV during a visit to the Château de Chambord.

 Chambord invented the French Martini cocktail, as part of a global advertising campaign for the liqueur.
 It was obviously successful, given the popularity of the drink today.

 While the classic French Martini cocktail recipe is a simple combination of vodka, pineapple juice and Chambord I like using vanilla vodka which adds a wonderful depth.

 Don’t have any vanilla vodka on hand?
 Simple split a vanilla bean and add the seeds from half of the vanilla bean to the cocktail shaker.

-Place the leftover vanilla pods in vodka and leave to infuse for your own homemade vanilla vodka.
+Place the leftover vanilla pods in vodka and leave them to infuse for your own homemade vanilla vodka.
+Yum!

 My French Martini with Vanilla infused Vodka